ericr6/iexec_workshop/README.md

 ```

-## 5. iExec product in your web browser
+## 5. iExec products in your web browser

 In this section you will setup your wallet, the same you use in the sdk, and will connect to the dapp store to submit a Nilearn task.